Xceptance/XLT/README.md

 ## Limitations

-When you build XLT by yourself, the following limitations apply.
+When you build XLT by yourself, the following limitations apply:

 * The timer-recorder extension for Firefox is not signed yet.
 Hence, when using `XltFirefoxDriver` later on, Firefox will refuse to install that extension.
 If you need the extension, download the official XLT distribution which contains a correctly signed extension.

-## Building on Windows or macOS
+## Building on Windows or MacOS

 * Some unit tests are known to fail on Windows.
 * You will need to adjust the path to Chrome/Chromium in `build.properties` according to your system.

+# Jobs
+Do you like the code and architectur of XLT?
+Do you have ideas for new features or just like to work with it?
+Why not considering to apply for a job at Xceptance?
+We are always hiring developers and testers.
+Just drop us a line.
+You can find more information on our career page [Jobs at Xceptance](https://www.xceptance.com/en/careers/).